 Lows, mids, highs

-In Good As Hell by Lizzo, the kick drum that enters at 0:12 doesn’t feel exaggerated, especially since the midrange frequencies also receive about the same emphasized treatment.
-It’s easy to hear Lizzo’s vocals above the kick drum and A-G-Fm piano chord pattern.
+In Good As Hell by Lizzo, the kick drum that enters (0:12) is noticeably louder than high notes, and some masking comes into play.
+Even still, Lizzo’s vocals remain audible above the kick drum and A-G-Fm piano chord pattern.

-Simple by Florida Georgia Line is like most pop-country songs, lyric-dependent and guitar-based, making it an excellent case study for the earbuds’ midrange reproduction capabilities.
+Simple by Florida Georgia Line is a fine case study for the earbuds’ midrange reproduction.
 The basic Am-C-F-C-F-G chord progression is difficult to hear over the instrumental chorus, and Brian Kelley and Tyler Hubbard’s harmonies become unclear in the din.

 Related: Best studio headphones